gmalisse/expense-tracker/README.md

 Created the DbContext and migrations.
 Applied them using the dotnet ef CLI, implementing initial data for the API.

 **5. API Implementation:**
 Built RESTful endpoints to handle full CRUD operations.
+CRUD operations were fully implemented for the Transaction and Category entities.
+The CategoryType entity properties should not be changed, so there is only the Read operation.
 Tested endpoints manually and documented the behavior with Swagger for easy inspection.